 Opportunities to work alongside U.S. Marines range from assembling runner packets and shirts to supporting a water point, food station, medical aid station, runner’s hospitality or the start and finish areas on event day.

 All volunteers take pride in supporting thousands of individuals striving to achieve a running goal.

-Volunteers receive a commemorative shirt and a certificate for each event supported.
+Volunteers receive a commemorative shirt and a letter of appreciation for each event supported.
 Individuals and groups are encouraged to volunteer throughout the year.
 Support opportunities are announced at a minimum of six weeks prior to each event.

 The Quantico 12K starts at 7:30 a.m. on Floyd Lane near the OCS Chow Hall and the Candidates’ parking.